bresilla/bibiman/README.md

 ## Edit bib entry

-For now, the TUI only supports terminal-based editors.
-It searches the environment variables `VISUAL` and `EDITOR` in this order.
+For now, the TUI only supports editors set through the environment variables `VISUAL` and `EDITOR` in this order.
 The fallback solution is `vi`.

+I've tested the following editors (set as value of `VISUAL`):

+- [X] **Helix**: `export VISUAL="hx"`
+- [X] **Vim/Neovim**: `export VISUAL="vim/nvim"`
+- [X] **Emacs (Terminal)**: `export VISUAL="emacs -nw"`
+- [X] **Nano**: `export VISUAL="nano"`
+- [X] **Emacs (GUI)**: `export VISUAL="emacs"` (open emacs in separate window, blocks the terminal running `bibiman` as long as emacs is opened)

+Feel free to try other editors.
+Important is that the editor supports the argument `+..` to set the line number that the cursor should be placed at.
+Otherwise, the functionality might not work properly.

-Since this behaviour most likely supports UNIX-based systems (Linux, MacOS) it might not work under Windows.
+Since this behaviour is most likely supported on UNIX-based systems (Linux, MacOS) it might not work under Windows.
 I can't test it on a Windows machine, thus, there might be unexpected errors with it.

 ## Issues and code improvement

 This is my first Rust project and, thus, also a learning process.
 If you find any issues or code flaws, please open an issue.
-I plan to open PRs in the future when its a little bit less early alpha state.
+I plan to make PRs possible in the future when its a little bit less early alpha state.

 ## Alternatives